 2020 dates and tickets

-The ticket price includes a free beer tasting glass, which you make good use of at the festival.
+The ticket price usually includes a free beer tasting glass, which you make good use of at the festival.
 Once there, buy tokens to exchange for samples of the brewer’s art.

 How to get to the Craft Beer Festival